footcricket05/SoundSwitch/README.md

 This project is licensed under the `MIT License`.

-## Contribution 🤝
+## Contributing 🤝

-Contributions to this project are welcome.
-To contribute, please create a pull request with your proposed changes or contact the project owner for more information.
+As this repository only contains a single PDF file, there is no scope for external contributions.